2015 SPARK CONCEPT & STUDENT DESIGN

 The Spark Concept & Student Awards are focused on work that is in the idea stage, and are the primary home for student entries.
 It is not for spec work, nor work intended for production or commercial realization.
 The emphasis is on ideas.

-Spark:Concept & Student is for any discipline of design.
-This includes graphic design, product, UX, motion, architecture, interiors, transportation and others.
+Spark Concept & Student is for any discipline of design.
+This includes graphic design, product, user experience, motion, architecture, interiors and others.

-Because concept design entries are often student work, Spark:Concept events are timed to facilitate entries from the main school semesters.
+Because concept design entries are often student work, Spark Concept events are timed to facilitate entries from the main school semesters.
 That means we have a set of deadlines for both Spring and Fall semesters, after which we choose Finalists.
 Then all Finalists, from both semesters, are judged by a live jury in late November and winners chosen.
 (Pro-level entrants may enter at any time, Spring or Fall.)

-Spark:Concept is entirely “virtual.”
+Spark Concept is entirely “virtual.”
 That is, it is entered and conducted online, over the Spark website.
-No materials, boards or designs are delivered to Spark:Concept.
-All entries are via the website and first phase judging takes place online as well.
+No materials, boards or designs are delivered to Spark Concept.
+The Phase 1 judging takes place online as well.
 Phase 2 judging has a live jury.